 So where is the long-term funding for Indigenous Guardians Programs?

-But as every land user knows, now is the time to prepare for what may be a long winter, especially on the cusp of an election year.
+But as every land user knows, now is the time to prepare for what may be a long winter, especially in an election year.
 The question also remains: will we see the announced funding really flow in this final year of the current federal government's mandate?

 Federal government funding, funding via IBAs with industry, or a bit of both?